 Recently, Jesse and I were gifted with a little brown bag full of beautiful chanterelle mushrooms from one of our dear friends.
-I adore chanterelles, so when she asked if we wanted some, there was no hesitation in my answer.
-They are tied with shiitakes as my favorite mushroom, and I consider them a real indulgence.
+I adore chanterelles, so when she asked if we wanted some, there was no hesitation.

-This recipe is meant to be served as a side dish and would be a great addition to any Thanksgiving spread.
+This green bean, chanterelle and sausage sauté is meant to be served as a side dish and would be a great addition to any Thanksgiving spread.
 Of course, if you really want to eat it as a main dish, you can do that too.
 Jesse actually ate it for breakfast with two sunny side-up eggs on top and it looked delicious.
-There’s no right or wrong here — whatever suits your fancy, really.
+There’s no right or wrong here and it’s whatever suits your fancy, really.

 - 3 Tbsp grass-fed butter, divided